Nepal political chaos delays justice for rebel conflict victims | DW | 17.03.2021

 "The political uncertainty in Nepal has a huge impact on transitional justice because the government is changing time and again," Thakuri said.

-Several Nepal governments have also been accused of protecting those accused of war crimes.
+Several governments have also been accused of protecting people accused of war crimes.

 "Accused perpetrators are in power.
 They don't want to amend the law because they fear that if they amend the law, they might be arrested.
 There is impunity.
 The political changes, combined with political shielding have affected transitional justice," Thakuri said.